Sergejnikolaj/clients_list_app/README.md

-This is onepageapplication with list of clients and their details.
+This is one page application with list of clients and their details.
 Clients data are loaded dynamicaly via XHR.

 This app was built with the [Node], [Create React App], [Redux], [Express].